Dowker-type theorems for disk-polygons in normed planes: Preliminaries

 In the following lemma, let $\S^1$ denote the Euclidean unit circle centered at the origin.
 For simplicity, if $x,y \in \S^1$, we denote by $\widehat{xy}$ the Euclidean closed circle arc obtained as the orbit of $x$ when it is rotated around $o$ in counterclockwise direction until it reaches $y$.
+If for two such arcs $\widehat{xy} \subseteq \widehat{zw} \subset \S^1$, we say that $\widehat{zw}$ \emph{covers} $\widehat{xy}$, and call such a pair of arcs a \emph{covering pair}.
 Let $\mathcal{S}$ denote the family of closed circle arcs $\widehat{xy}$ of $S$.
 Furthermore, we say that a function $f : \mathcal{S} \to \Re$ has a $k$-fold rotational symmetry for some positive integer $k$, if for any $S,S' \in \mathcal{S}$, where $S'$ is a rotated copy of $S$ in counterclockwise direction with angle $\frac{2\pi}{k}$, we have $f(S)=f(S')$.
-Lemma~\ref{lem:functional_1} can be regarded as a functional form of Dowker's theorems.
+Lemma~\ref{lem:functional_1} can be regarded as a functional form of Dowker's theorems, and its proof is based on the idea of the original theorem of Dowker \cite{Dowker}.

 \begin{Lemma} Let $f : \mathcal{S} \to \Re$ be a bounded function with $f(\widehat{xx})=0$ for all $x \in \S^1$.
 For any integer $n \geq 3$, let

 If for any $\widehat{x_2x_3} \subset \widehat{x_1x_4}$, we have